 Except for Step 1 and Step 2, the cleaning procedures described here should not be used for new optics.
-New optics are cleaned and packaged prior to leaving II-VI to ensure their high quality condition upon receipt.
-If you suspect a problem with contamination, or other cosmetic defects with a new optic, please contact II-VI Infrared immediately.
+New optics are cleaned and packaged prior to ensure their high-quality condition upon receipt.

 Step 1 - Mild Cleaning for Light Contamination (dust, lint particles)